Welcome to my first ever blog traffic update.

 After toying with the idea of starting a blog for almost two years, I finally started it in July.

-What was the primary intention to start Crowd Work News?
+What was my primary intention of starting Crowd Work News?

 I wanted to help others to find online work opportunities and side gigs that can be a good source of income.

-Within first two days of the launch, my traffic was over 1k page views.
+Within the first two days of the launch, my traffic was over 1K page views.

-I did a lot of ‘word of mouth’ marketing before my launch.
-I knew that many of my friends, people I know and many others were looking for work from home job opportunities and could not get past the scams.
+I did a lot of word-of-mouth marketing before my launch.
+I knew that many of my friends, acquaintances, and many others were looking for work-from-home job opportunities and could not get past the scams.

-I posted about the blog in forums, talked about it in different Facebook groups related to remote jobs.
+I posted about the blog in forums and talked about it in different Facebook groups related to remote jobs.

 - Facebook (this is from the Facebook groups I participate in)

-Some of my posts had massive page views, maybe that is not much for a seasoned blogger, but for me it was HUGE.
+Some of my posts had massive page views—maybe it wouldn’t much for a seasoned blogger, but for me, it was HUGE.